mnelson4/printmyblog/readme.txt

 3. The Blog is Ready for Printing!

 == Changelog ==

+= 1.9.0 June 26 2019 =
+* Add Print My Blog to WordPress News dashboard widget (and make it dismissable)

 = 1.8.0 June 14 2019 =
 * Allow filtering posts by date